Congressional District # 01

 During the RCRA investigations, high levels of lead were found in the wetlands portion of the USS Lead property.
 Though some slag and lead-containing sediment was removed from the wetlands, there may still be remaining lead contamination.
 Lake Michigan, the Grand Calumet River, and the Indiana Harbor Canal are nearby fishing areas.
 The Grand Calumet River Natural Area, located one-quarter mile southeast of the site, has two endangered species.
 Hammond Beach Marina is four miles west of where the canal enters Lake Michigan.
 Lake Michigan, Wahala Beach, and several other major recreation areas are located within 15 miles of the site.
 These areas are at risk of contaminant migration.

-Parts of the 79-acre facility have been addressed through a long-term remedial action (RA).
+Parts of the 79-acre facility have been addressed through a RCRA long-term remedial action.
 Presently, the facility has a Consent Order with the RCRA program.
 A CAMU has been built on the facility.
 In 2004, the RCRA program requested that Superfund manage the residential properties north and northeast of the facility because there may be multiple sources of lead to the residential area.

 EPA conducted a limited cleanup of residential yards near the site during 2008 and 2011 using Superfund removal authorities.
 A total of 29 properties were cleaned up during these removal actions.